 The holes appear in the middle of the streets, filled with workers and a warm light.
-Sometimes only a man waves a red light to warn the slight traffic of the empty construction site.
-Sometimes there are blinking signs with the depiction of a man waving a red light.
+Sometimes a lonely man waves a red light sober to warn the slight traffic of the construction site.
+Sometimes there are blinking LED-signs with the depiction of a man waving a red light.

 4.3 Homeless and Dayworkers

 Poverty is hidden in Tokyo.
 From "the European perspective" materialistically most people live very humble: small homes, simple food, personal possessions just enough to fill once own four walls (but then piled beneath the ceiling).
 Considering a relative and local perspective on "poverty": It took me five weeks to find dilapidated apartment blocks for the first time.